Joshua Borsman

 Each copy is made from the last copy, never the original — and each step is small, careful, honest.
 But error has no memory of being error: once introduced it is copied forward as reverently as the truth.
 The losses don't cancel; they compound.
 After enough hands the thing that arrives bears no resemblance to the thing that left, and every single step was faithful.
 No villain, no betrayal — just diligent hands and the arithmetic of small mistakes.
 The truth still exists; we simply cannot reach it, and the copy in our hands is louder.
 The brightest thing in the frame is the least true: confidence is a gilding, applied over loss.

-Provenance is a piece of the series — What We Keep — on the fragility of memory, individual and collective.
+Provenance is the third piece of the series — What We Keep — on the fragility of memory, individual and collective.
 It is the hand-off at the centre of the machine: the act that turns one mind's memory into the shared record, and rewrites it in transit.
 This is a different loss than melting or crumbling or refusing to melt — the past lost not by ruin but by only ever being handed the latest copy, drifting while it swears it has not.
 Its counterfeit gold is a question the series has not yet answered.
 More to come.

 Joshua Borsman makes sculpture, sound, and kinetic work — staged in galleries, gardens, sidewalks, and orbit.
 The pieces take real processes and signals and turn them into work that unfolds in time and refuses to repeat. joshuaborsman.com